 For the best of both worlds, you can use a hybrid storage solution.
 This means that you put both types of hard drive into one desktop computer.
 You should get an SSD for operating systems and an HDD to keep personal files and projects.
-This Acer Aspire TC-885-UA92 with 512GB SSD is adequate for most developers.

 Programmers and coders spend a lot of time in front of the desktop computer.
 For that reason, choosing a screen with as little eye strain as possible is important.
 A 27-32 inches screen size is ideal as it is neither too small nor too big.
 Another thing you need to keep in mind is the tilting feature.
 You want to go for monitors that can switch between vertical or horizon mode with ease.

 For resolution, there’s a reason why programming courses require the students to have at least a Full HD screen.
 You will feel frustrated with the blurry texts and lack of screen space in resolutions lower than 1080p.
 1440p is the sweet spot for coding.
 4K maybe a bit too much since you won’t likely be doing graphic-intensive tasks.
 A 27-inch 1440p monitor is an ideal monitor for programming, you can fit 3x code Windows side by side.

 If you don’t want to spend time and effort to pick a separate monitor, go for All-in-one desktop computers.
 These computers integrate the internal components and a display into one single unit.
 You can choose something like Apple iMac or Acer Aspire C27.
 Some AIO PCs with the right features can be the best desktop computer for programming.

 1. Should I choose laptops or desktop computers for programming?